Hopf algebras and homotopy invariants: Polyhedral products as -spaces

-\begin{corollary} The polyhedral products considered in Theorems~\ref{iAcont} and~\ref{Xcont} are $S^1S$-spaces.
-For the polyhedral products in Theorem~\ref{Acont} to be $S^1S$-spaces we additionally need each $X_i$ to be a suspension space. \end{corollary} Particularly interesting is the case of moment-angle manifolds $\Z_K$ where $K$ is the dual $(\d P^n)^*$ of the boundary of a polytope $P^n$.
-The cohomology of the moment-angle manifold is known in terms of the Stanley-Reisner algebra $\coefZ [K]$ (see for example~\cite{BP, F}).
+From the point of view of cohomology rings, a particularly interesting case of polyhedral products is the moment-angle complex $\Z_K=(D^2, S^1)^K$ where $K$ is an arbitrary simplicial complex.
+The cohomology of the moment-angle complex is known in terms of the Stanley-Reisner algebra $\coefZ [K]$ (see for example~\cite{BP}).
 Our approach to the theory of Hopf algebras allows us to give a condition on the algebra necessary for it to be realised as the cohomology of a moment-angle complex.
-A detailed account of this problem will appear in a subsequent paper.
+The previous analysis showed that the moment-angle complexes are $S^1S$-spaces, implying that the Hopf algebra $H_*(\Omega\Sigma \Z_K;\coefZ)$ is isomorphic, as a Hopf algebra, to a Lie-Hopf algebra.
+In other words, in the Hopf algebra $T(\widetilde H_*(\Z_K))$ where the coproduct is induced by the coproduct in $H_*(\Z_K)$ there is a change of basis such that $T( \widetilde H_*(\Z_K))$ becomes primitively generated.
+Dually, this property can be seen as a new structural property of the cup product.
+Thus we proved the following characterisation property of the cup product for the moment-angle complexes.

+\begin{proposition} For an algebra $A$ to be the cohomology algebra of the moment-angle complex $\Z_K$, there must exist a change of basis in $T(A^*)$ such that $T(A^*)$ becomes a Lie-Hopf algebra, where $A^*$ denotes the dual of $A$. \end{proposition}

+This statement readily generalises to the whole family of $S^1S$-spaces. \begin{proposition} For an algebra $A$ to be the cohomology algebra of an $S^1S$-space, there must exist a change of basis in $T(A^*)$ such that $T(A^*)$ becomes a Lie-Hopf algebra. \end{proposition}